 If you have a lot of data on your mobile plan and need to connect your laptop or tablet to the internet, using your smartphone as a hotspot is a good way to keep your laptop secure.
 While 4G/LTE networks aren’t impossible to hack, they are secure by default and really hard for people without special equipment to hack into.

 This isn’t an option for your smartphone, of course, but when the WiFi looks dodgy, this will help you avoid free WiFi security risks.

 3) Use a VPN

-A VPN—Virtual Private Network—is a tool that encrypts your entire connection, not just what is protected by https or even secured WiFi.
-When using a VPN, even if someone has access to the router and is watching the information go through it, everything you’re doing is encrypted so there is nothing to glean from your data.
-VPNs protect against all kinds of snooping and hacking attempts and best of all using a VPN is pretty easy—especially if you use SKY WORK with BlackBerry Dynamics.
+A VPN—Virtual Private Network—is a tool that encrypts your entire connection, not just the portion that is protected by https or even secured WiFi.
+When you use a VPN, even if someone has access to the router and is watching the information go through it, everything you’re doing is encrypted so there is nothing to glean from your data.
+VPNs protect against all kinds of snooping and hacking attempts and best of all using a VPN is pretty easy.

 - Windscribe (free and paid, iOS, MacOS, Android, Windows, Linux)